Parabola Examples In Real Life

 7. Water Fountains:

 The graceful arcs of water in many fountains are, in fact, parabolic.
 The water's initial velocity and the force of gravity combine to create a parabolic trajectory.
-The shape and height of the water arc can be controlled by adjusting the nozzle angle and water pressure.
+So the shape and height of the water arc can be controlled by adjusting the nozzle angle and water pressure.
 The precise control over the parabola makes it possible to create visually striking and elaborate water features.
 Understanding the parabolic motion of water is essential for designing aesthetically pleasing and functional fountains.

 8. Parabolic Gutters: